ajithkumar16/SeoulBikePrediction/README.md

     │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
     │
+    ├── dvc.yaml           <- file has the dvc pipeline.
+(In our code the pipeline has 3 stages) │
+    ├── app.py             <- Entry point for web app deployment code.
+    │
     └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io

-    dvc.yaml file has the dvc pipeline.
-    app.py Entry point for web app deployment code.

  *Have written in (), what each file contains for the project.
+ Haven't removed default folders from cookiecutter template, they can be used in future.
 DVC Pipeline
 ------------
  The DVC pipeline has 3 stages for preparing the data, training the model and evaluating it.
+ The prepare data stage uses prep_data (build_features.py) to extract data and does feature engineering. cyclic transformation, scaling and encoding is done to the data, new columns are extracted from the date field.
+ The train stage, trains the model in train_model.py, has used basic linear regression, we can change the model and correcponding parameters here.
+ Evaluate stage - It does prediction with the trained model and evaluate it with the test data.

  ![azure_sample](https://user-images.githubusercontent.com/6350912/177523625-436b71b5-4619-457f-b7e2-29a18110c83c.PNG)

 CML
 ------------
  CML Github action workflow is created and it is triggered on every push.
  It creates a docker instances, install dependencies and execute the dvc stages.
- The report of the execution is kept in reports folder.
+ The report of the execution is kept in reports folder (It includes both metrics of the model and the prediction figure)
  ![prediction](https://user-images.githubusercontent.com/6350912/177524415-6a4afc2b-4c36-4a8a-9ffa-6f877e758bf5.png)

 Cloud Deployment(Azure)